factorwonk/bcgdv/README.md

 The presentation is available as as PDF [here](https://factorwonk.github.io/bcgdv.pdf) and in powerpoint slide format [here](https://factorwonk.github.io/bcgdv.ppt)

 ## Miscellaneous
-Notebooks 3 and 4 are in response to Vesslin Diev's comments on my work in notebooks (1) and (2).
-I thank him for his insight.
+Notebooks 3 and 4 are in response to the BCGDV data scientist who commented on my work in notebooks (1) and (2).